 Outside of my work at DU, I enjoy singing, watching movies, taking walks, and long, deep breaths of appreciation for life.

 I am interested in mathematics education and how to support student learning in mathematics.
 My primary research focus has become scholarship in teaching and learning mathematics.
 Additionally, my mathematical field of interest is algebraic and geometric topology.

-During December, my office hours are by appointment only.
-Please email me at email@example.com or call my office extension, 303-871-2807, to schedule an appointment.
+During the summer, my office hours are by appointment only.
+Please email me at firstname.lastname@example.org or call my office extension, 303-871-2807, to schedule an appointment.